basemaboudeshish/basemaboudeshish/README.md

 - 👋 Hi, I’m @basemaboudeshish
 - 👀 I’m interested in Python, C language and Embedded C
 - 🌱 I’m currently learning the applications of python in Machine learning
-- 💞️ I’m looking to collaborate on Embedded Systems programming
+- 💞️ I’m looking to collaborate on machine learning and artificial intelligence programming applications
-- 📫 How to reach me http://www.linkedin.com/in/basem-aboudeshish-444200117
+- 📫 How to reach me [https://www.linkedin.com/in/basem-a-444200117/]

 <!---
 basemaboudeshish/basemaboudeshish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.